kizito9898/IT-Documentation/Windows/Windows-Server.md

 ---

-* Now join the Computer to the Domain
+* **Now join the Computer to the Domain
 Click on the File Explorer → Right click on This PC → Properties → Domain or Workgroup (Win 11) → Advance Settings (Win10) → member of Domain
-administrator *username* (capitalpc\03) and password
+administrator *username* (capitalp123) and password
 The Computer has been joined to the domain

 ---

-* Logged in with the account (username) i created on Active Directory and now i can manage this account, reset password, disable account & apply group policies to the Computer.
+* Logged in with the account (username) I created on Active Directory and now i can manage this account, reset password, disable account & apply group policies to the Computer.

 ---

-*